CIHR Graduate Scholarships

 - Student clicks ‘submit’ after printing

-- Student brings copies of printed, hardcopy, complete application to department (# of copies required determined by department)
+- Student brings copies of printed, hardcopy, complete application to academic unit (# of copies required determined by unit)

-- Department file review committee reviews files and decides to “recommend” or “not recommend” to GPS Graduate Funding.
+- Academic unit file review committee reviews files and decides to “recommend” or “not recommend” to GPS Graduate Funding.

-- Department communicates outcomes of their file review to applicants
+- Academic unit communicates outcomes of their file review to applicants

-- Department forwards “recommended” and “non-recommended” applicant files to GPS Graduate Funding via GPS FAD
+- Academic unit forwards “recommended” and “non-recommended” applicant files to GPS Graduate Funding via GPS FAD

 - Graduate and Postdoctoral Studies’ file review committee reviews files and decides to “recommend” or “not recommend” to granting agency

-- Graduate and Postdoctoral Studies’ notifies every applicant (whose application was recommended to GPS by department) of the outcome of Graduate and Postdoctoral Studies’ file review
+- Graduate and Postdoctoral Studies’ notifies every applicant (whose application was recommended to GPS by academic unit) of the outcome of Graduate and Postdoctoral Studies’ file review

 - Graduate and Postdoctoral Studies’ submits recommended applicants electronically